The Deep Field Project

 The Deep Field Project situates artistic practice in the field / site / location or context of interest.
-This approach means that project fieldwork undertaken inside physics laboratories, mapping scientific infrastructures, collaborating with collectives and recording sensitive/complex sites reflects the changing landscape and philosophical concerns for artists within the context of their scholarly study.
+This approach means that project fieldwork can be undertaken across locations ranging from physics laboratories to post-natural or threatened landscapes.
+Undertaking this work means understanding the context of a site, being involved in collaborations, working alongside collectives and/or recording in relation to sensitive/complex issues that reflect our relationship with the changing landscape and broader political and philosophical concerns for artists in terms of eco-social engagement.

 As the Deep Field operates at the intersection of cultural experience, theoretical discourse and practice research, this approach could be described as a method in which ‘context is half the work’1.
 Our methods therefore reflect both the expertise of the artists, as well as providing practical and ethical support for research.
 This includes the planning of rigorous groundwork, fieldwork as well as engagement with the production of artistic research outputs for exhibition, screening or publication.